 First check that the trolley is running well with no excessive noise and with the wheels running freely.
 Secondly, have your charger checked to make sure that this is not the problem.
 You should always have your charger checked when replacing your battery.
 A faulty or unsuitable charger can ruin your battery in a matter of rounds.
 Keep your battery on charge permanently.
 Keep the weight of your bag to a minimum.

 This is VERY BAD advice.
 Do not do it.
 Draining a battery excessively will damage the capacity of the battery and the battery may never recover.
-Draining a battery to less than 8 volts means that the charger will not recover the battery and will invalidate warranty.
+Draining a Lead Acid battery to less than 8 volts means that the charger will not recover the battery and will invalidate warranty.
+Deliberately discharging a Lithium Battery is fatal for the battery and will again invalidate the warranty.

-Yes, the battery may be used when the green light shows because, on a PowaKaddy charger, this signifies at least 90% charged.
-However, as a matter of principle, the battery should remain on charge for a minimum of 12 hours.
-If you use an extended battery and you have just used it to its maximum, you may need much longer.
+No, the battery should remain on charge for a minimum of 12 hours.
+If you use an extended battery you must recharge after use no matter how many holes you played.
 The longer you leave it on charge the better.
 Indeed, our recommendation is leave the battery on charge permanently.